Enhancing Responsiveness with Redis Client-Side Caching

 21}

-The Get message is structured to first query Ristretto, and if not found, retrieve it from Redis.
+The Get method first queries Ristretto, and if the data is not found, it retrieves it from Redis.

 1package main